Kärcher Battery leaf blower LBL 2 Battery

-The powerful 18 V cordless leaf blower from Kärcher achieves a maximum air speed of 210 km/h, boasting impressive ergonomic handling and good balance.
+Powerful 18 V cordless leaf blower achieves a maximum air speed of 130 MPH, boasting impressive ergonomic handling and good balance.
+NOTE: Tool only.
+Battery and charger sold separately.

-The well-balanced 18 V cordless leaf blower fits ergonomically in the hand and achieves a maximum air speed of 210 km/h.
+The well-balanced 18 V cordless leaf blower fits ergonomically in the hand and achieves a maximum air speed of 130 MPH.
 And the detachable flat nozzle with scraper edge enables leaves to be moved in a controlled and targeted manner and damp and trodden-down leaves to be loosened.
+WARNING: This product can expose you to chemicals including lead and Diisononyl phthalate, which are known to the State of California to cause cancer.
+For more information go to www.P65Warnings.ca.gov

 Features and benefits